-Wakanda’s leader, T’Challa, fears what would happen if its existence was found by the outside world.
-He fears that his people would be threatened and that his country plundered for the secrets it holds.
+Wakanda’s leader, T’Challa, fears what would happen if the outside world found its existence.
+He fears that his people will be threatened and his country will be plundered for its secrets.
 Kilmonger, on the other hand, wants Wakanda to be known to the outside world so that he can hold it hostage and rule it in return for Wakanda’s secrets.
 He wants the outside world to use its technology, science, and medicine.
 He wants to eradicate suffering, but only at the expense of his own gain.
 Selfish?
 Maybe.Wrong.
 I’m not so sure.
 Like the others on this supervillains who might be right list, Kilmonger’s methods were wrong, not his thoughts.

 9. Gorr, The God Butcher

-Gorr was a creature born without a father and on a world without a name.
+Gorr was a creature born without a father and in a world without a name.
 Due to the extreme nature of his upbringing, he lived a life that very few would ever choose to live.
 Through his torment, he was taught that if he were to pray to the Gods, they would one day answer his call and help him.
+This never happened.

 8. Lex Luthor